TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 > The city's previous leader, King Morcant, has been supplanted by Lord
 > Telnetar.
 Telnetar was once the leader of one of the three great noble
-> houses in Renaura.
-The two remaining major noble houses in Renaura
+> houses in Denaura.
+The two remaining major noble houses in Denaura
 > have stayed quiet and kept to their own business.
 >
 > It's odd, because Telnetar, when he was a noble was good-hearted and